bruneli/statspy/doc/source/MANUAL.rst

           is to add another method (Neyman construction) and a Bayesian method

-* The profile likelihood ratio method is an approximate frequentist approach relying on the profile likelihood ratio statistics and the Wilks' theorem to build confidence intervals.
-Its main advantage with respect to other frequentist methods like the Neyman constructions is its speed and the possibility to apply it also in problems with a large number of (nuisance) parameters.
+* The **profile (log-)likelihood ratio (PLLR)** method is an approximate frequentist approach relying on the profile likelihood ratio test statistics and the Wilks' theorem to build confidence intervals.
+  Its main advantage with respect to other frequentist methods like the Neyman construction is its speed and the possibility to apply it also in problems with a large number of (nuisance) parameters.
   To get an approximate confidence interval on a parameter :math:`\theta_i`, the algorithm consists in: